Police probe online abuse aimed at MP

-Police are investigating threating messages aimed at Lancaster and Fleetwood MP Cat Smith on social media.
+Police are investigating threatening messages aimed at Lancaster and Fleetwood MP Cat Smith on social media.

 The Labour politician called in officers at the weekend after comments were posted by two separate trolls on Facebook.